monitora-media/django-sql-tagger/README.md

                                 `/myapp/views.py` and you want to replace `/myapp/` with `a/`, you would add `(r'^myapp/', 'a/')` to the list.

+### Tagging transactions

+This app monkey-patches `transaction.atomic`, so no changes to your code are necessary. `transaction.atomic` now accepts a `tag` argument, which will be recorded in the comments of the SQL queries.
+Without a `tag`, only the filename and line number of the `transaction.atomic()` call will be recorded.

 ## Example

 See the `testsite/` directory for an example project using this package.